hcaumo/MoonBeam-Architecture-Overview/README.md

         Upon successful KYC/AML verification, the Wallet Generator Lambda function is triggered via API Gateway.
         A new wallet is generated, and the private key is encrypted using the Encrypt PrivateKey Lambda function and AWS KMS.
         The encrypted private key is securely stored in AWS DynamoDB.

+    NFT Classification:

+    After the Wallet Generator Lambda creates a new wallet, the NFT Classification Lambda is activated.
+    NFT Issuance:
+    The Lambda function issues an NFT to the user's wallet based on their classification, which could be one of the following categories:
+        US Accredited Investor
+        US Non-Accredited Investor
+        European Accredited Investor
+        European Non-Accredited Investor
+        Sanctioned

+    Smart Contract Interaction:
+    The classification details and NFT issuance are recorded in the InvestorClassification smart contract within the Moonbeam Network for regulatory compliance and validation.

 This process ensures all users are thoroughly vetted before participating in the platform, maintaining compliance and security.
 Buy Investment Process